 Elliot joined Watsi on July 11th, 2014.
 Six years ago, Elliot joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Elliot's most recent donation supported Evans, a young father from Kenya, to repair his broken leg and help him walk again.
+Elliot's most recent donation supported Stuwart, a curious young boy from Tanzania, to fund corrective surgery to restore his mobility.

 Evans works hard as a motorcycle taxi driver.
 He's the second-born in a family of five and had to drop out of school in grade 8 after his parents were unable to pay his secondary school fees.
 He opted to take a “Boda boda” (motorcycle taxi) job so that he could support his siblings and his children.
 Evans has two children that he works hard to provide for and he hopes to get married in the future.
 Now, he worries about not walking again.
 He is a hardworking and industrious man who makes ends meet for his young children.
 Two days ago, Evans sustained a traumatic right femur and tibia fracture after he was involved in a road traffic accident.
 He was rushed to the hospital for x-rays.
 Because he had an open wound on his femur, Evans was taken to the operating room for emergency washout surgery.
 A cast was placed and he was admitted to the surgical ward as doctors plan for his care.
 Evans is unable to walk or lift his right leg due to the fractures.
 He is worried that he'll continue lying in the hospital bed in a lot of pain.
 Fortunately, surgeons at our medical partner African Mission Healthcare Foundation (AMH) can help.
 On September 7th, Evans will undergo a fracture repair procedure, called an open reduction and internal fixation (ORIF).
 Evans will heal and be able to work.
 He'll be able to fend for himself and help out his family and children.
 AMH is requesting $1247 to fund this procedure.
 Being single and without a proper job, Evans has very little to help him undergo this surgery.
 He has come out to ask well-wishers to help him raise money for his surgery so that he can walk again and continue supporting his family.
 Evans says, “If I could be walking now, I could be out there looking for a job and supporting my family.
 I have faith that I will walk again."